22. Containerization#

 https://www.markbuckler.com/img/docker_high_level.png

-A container repository just hosts built containers.
+A container registry just hosts built containers.
 The two we will use for this course are DockerHub and NVIDIA NCG Catalog.
+These are a little bit like Git repositories except instead of hosting code, they host images ready to run code.

 You can pull an image: